Testure/Miners-Evolution/README.md

 X You are prohibited from using the "Miner's Evolution" name and other property commercially without explicit written permission.

-Miner's Evolution is avalible under the terms of the Apache 2 License. see [LICENSE](LICENSE) for details.
+Miner's Evolution is avalible under the terms of the GNU General Public License v3.0. see [LICENSE](LICENSE) for details.

 ## Usage